"The U.S. Food and Drug Administration today approved Zydelig (idelalisib) to treat patients with three types of blood cancers.

 - Do not drink grapefruit juice while taking Jakafi.
 Grapefruit juice can affect the amount of Jakafi in your blood.

-- If you take too much Jakafi call your healthcare provider or go to the nearest hospital emergency room department right away.
+- If you take too much Jakafi call your healthcare provider or go to the nearest hospital emergency room right away.
 Take the bottle of Jakafi with you.

 - If you miss a dose of Jakafi, take your next dose at your regular time.
 Do not take 2 doses at the same time.